-In this article, I’m going to look at the future of IT jobs and explore the possible jobs of the future.
+In this article, I will look at the future of IT jobs and explore possible jobs.

-To do this, I’m going to cover four major trends, namely artificial intelligence (AI), augmented reality (AR), virtual reality (VR) and robotics.
-I’ll then discuss what you can do to get ahead in this changing landscape.
+To do this, I’m going to cover four major trends, namely artificial intelligence (AI), augmented reality (AR), virtual reality (VR), and robotics.
+I’ll then discuss how you can advance in this changing landscape.

-Computer science is the study of computing and its application to the solution of problems.
+Computer science is the study of computing and its application to solve problems.

 For many, the term ‘computer’ refers to the machine itself.
 But ‘computer science’ is the study of computing.
-We consider the computer as just one of many tools, and the subject of computer science is the use of those tools to solve problems.
+We consider the computer as just one of many tools, and the subject of computer science is using those tools to solve problems.

-This course is designed to teach you the basics of computer science, with emphasis on programming languages.
-It’s for those people who already have a basic understanding of the concepts of programming and want to learn more about how they’re applied in the real world.
+This course is designed to teach you the basics of computer science, emphasizing programming languages.
+It’s for those who already have a basic understanding of programming concepts and want to learn more about how they’re applied in the real world.

-We’ll start by discussing the origins of computing, the evolution of computers, and the impact of the computer revolution in modern society.
+We’ll start by discussing the origins of computing, the evolution of computers, and the impact of the computer revolution on modern society.